TILseg/TILseg/README.md

 Currently, our pipeline from K-Means to DBSCAN can only be performed on a single patch using the `kmean_to_spatial_model_patch_wrapper` function.
 Since the DBSCAN fitting can be highly specific to each patch, we allowed the DBSCAN hyperparameters to be directly modified without optimization and outputs iamges for the user to easily observe the results to compare to the KMeans model.
 This can allow future users/researchers to use our function and adapt the hyperparameters as needed.
 Additionally, we believe that this tool can be integrated into other functions or simply modified to be performed on multiple patches.
 By preprocessing using KMeans to isolate our cluster of interest, we have drastically decreased the number of pixels being fed into DBSCAN and, thus, the computation time and expense as opposed to feeding in the raw, RGB patch.
 We hope DBSCAN can be a useful tool in further clustering the other cell types from the TILs within KMeans.
 If not, the function could be easily adapted to feed a cluster from KMeans into other spatial algorithms.

 ### ii.
 Superpatch Similarity Scores ###
 As noted above, we have also started constructing a pipeline for generating a 'similarity score' based on the mean square error (MSE) between two cluster masks.
-We have further created a tool that is able to implement this similarity score to compare: 1) a KMeans model that has been fitted and applied to a chosen reference patch (i.e. the ground truth) and 2) prefitted KMeans model(s) that have been fit on a superpatch(es) and then applied to the same chosen reference patch all in one function, `superpatch_similarity`.
+We have further created a tool that can implement this similarity score to compare: 1) a KMeans model that has been fitted and applied to a chosen reference patch (i.e. the ground truth) and 2) pre-fitted KMeans model(s) that have been fit on a superpatch(es) and then applied to the same chosen reference patch all in one function, `superpatch_similarity`.
 Since the image from 1) has a Kmeans model fit and clustered on the same image, we expect the model to do relatively well in capturing all the variance -- thus producing the ground truth.
 Since the superpatches in 2) are sampled across the whole slide image, these models may not capture as much variance as in 1), but we wanted to quantify and qualify how representative these superpatches are.
-Since the reference image is constant across all the superpatch model clustering, the scores should be somewhate comparable to one another.
-We also created the function so that it would output a contour overlay showcasing the ground truth (green) and the difference between the ground truth and superpatch model (red) over the original reference patch. <span style="color:red;">**Here are some current flaws and points to work on that we recommend</span>:
+Since the reference image is constant across all the superpatch model clustering, the scores should be somewhat comparable to one another.
+We also created the function so that it would output a contour overlay showcasing the ground truth (green) and the difference between the ground truth and superpatch model (red) over the original reference patch.
+Here are some current flaws and points to work on that we recommend:

 * Mainly, this function currently is not integrated with the most updated version of `preprocessing.py`.
 This should be done first before anything else.
 * The choice of the reference is arbitrary and subjective at the moment, but further research can be done to optimize this.
-Alternatively, one could generate simialrity scores over a range of reference patches.
+Alternatively, one could generate similarity scores over a range of reference patches.
 * Implement other scoring metrics or modify the function to output other visualization that is desired.

 For more information about the code and additional documentation, please see `similarity.py` in the `tilseg.py` folder.
 To see the preliminary use of this module, please see `similarity_use.ipynb` in the `Example` folder.

 ### iii.
 Failing Unit Tests ##
 Since we had changed much of the original code in the `tilseg.py` folder, many of the unit tests that were created had failed and we were unable to resolve them at this time.
-Although we were able to fix the import of the `tilseg` package, we were not able to address the other errors/bugs that ahd appeared.
+Although we were able to fix the import of the `tilseg` package, we were not able to address the other errors/bugs that had appeared.

-The development of our new functions in `refine_kmeans.py` are in its early stages and were built off of the original modules in `tilseg`.
+The development of our new functions in `refine_kmeans.py` is in its early stages and was built off of the original modules in `tilseg`.
 Thus, we encountered some errors in these unit tests as well, specifically related to the file path naming.
-Although we wanted to pursue test driven development, we were not able to resolve these errors at this time, but you can access our current and working unit tests for all the `tilseg` modules in the `test folder`.
+Although we wanted to pursue test-driven development, we were not able to resolve these errors at this time, but you can access our current and working unit tests for all the `tilseg` modules in the `test folder`.
+Currently, `test_kmean_to_spatial_model_superpatch_wrapper` and `test_kmean_to_spatial_model_patch_wrapper` are failing and receive the following errors:

-<span style="color:red;">**We recommend that any user who wants to _implement_ or _build off of_ our code should address these errors in the unit tests before they proceed any further.**</span>
+We recommend that any user who wants to _implement_ or _build off of_ our code should address these errors in the unit tests before they proceed any further.**</span>

 ## B. BUG FIXES ##
 - - -
 ### March 13th, 2024 Update ###
-* **Hard-coded file Paths**: initially, filepaths in the example jupyter notebooks referred to paths that existed on the developer's local computer.
+* **Hard-coded file Paths**: initially, file paths in the example jupyter notebooks referred to paths that existed on the developer's local computer.
 We have updated these paths and have added test images/materials that can be accessed by any user on their computer.
 * _preprocessing.py_:
-    * Changed the os handling to read in the full filepaths of each .svs image since the original code was using only the filename (this led to filepath exception errors)
+    * Changed the os handling to read in the full file paths of each .svs image since the original code was using only the filename (this led to file path exception errors)
     * **def get_superpatch_patches (def preprocess << def get_superpatch_patches)**: updated to now have a random state argument to allow for the superpatch to be made from the same patches each time a notebook is run
     * **def sort_patches (def preprocess << def main_preprocessing << def sort_patches)**: updated to use a Gaussian Mixture distribution to identify the peaks associated with the pink tissue and white background to reduce the background in the returned superpatches.
-Original method was documented very poorly and did not accurately remove white background patches,
+The original method was documented very poorly and did not accurately remove white background patches,
 * _seg.py_:
-    * **def segment_TILS**: updated to take in a `multiple_images` flag to be able to be able to fit a kmeans model to a patch rather than just a superpatch to use the predicted clusters on this patch in downstream scoring
+    * **def segment_TILS**: updated to take in a `multiple_images` flag to be able to be able to fit a KMeans model to a patch rather than just a superpatch to use the predicted clusters on this patch in downstream scoring
-    * **def immune_cluster_analyzer (def segment_TILS << def image_postprocessing << def immune_cluster_analyzer)**: updated to return the `cluster mask` of the highest TIL contour count to be able to do further segmenetation using dbscan (explained in next section)
+    * **def immune_cluster_analyzer (def segment_TILS << def image_postprocessing << def immune_cluster_analyzer)**: updated to return the `cluster mask` of the highest TIL contour count to be able to do further segmentation using DBSCAN
     * **def draw_til_images (def segment_TILS << def image_postprocessing << def draw_til_images)**: had a bug for a wrong array type fed to .drawContours package that was fixed
     * **def segment_TILS**: had a bug fixed to only check for .tif images in a patches folder (avoid errors of hidden .ipynb or files)
 * **Unit Tests**: All unit tests in the `test` folder had issues importing the `tilseg module`.
 The `test` folder was initially inside of `tilseg`, but was moved outside to be at the same root as `tilseg`.
 The module was then imported using `import ..tilseg` to access the parent directory containing both `tilseg` and `test`.